timstl/basetheme-helper-plugin/README.md

 -   Removes version and other unncessary info from wp_head

-### class.plugins.php

--   Prompts to install various plugins using tgm-plugin-activation class
--   Not all needed on every site, but includes common plugins like ACF, Gravity Forms, Wordfence, etc.

 ### misc

 -   bt_log function for misc theme or plugin logging to wp-content/debug.log.